Two Covid-19 vaccines "may mean avoiding 10 days of self-quarantine" | ExBulletin

 “We need to have the same standards as for yellow fever, which really helps us to travel abroad in the future.”

-Professor Adam Finn, who advises the government on the Joint Committee on Immunization and Immunization (JCVI), said he would abolish the 10-day self-quarantine of double-jabbed people who come into contact with people infected with the virus.
-I explained that it was “interesting”.
-“Suggestion.
+Professor Adam Finn government The Joint Committee on Immunization and Immunization (JCVI) described the idea of eliminating the 10-day self-quarantine of double-stabbed people who come into contact with people infected with the virus as an “interesting” proposal.

 He told Times Radio: “Vaccines are very effective in preventing serious illness, especially after two doses, and reduce the chance of hospitalization by a factor of 20.